Cumulocity-IoT/c8y-docs/content/change-logs/application-enablement/ui-c8y-1021-0-0-remove-i-labels-interface-7239.md

 ticket: MTM-34821
 version: 1021.0.0
 ---
-The ILabels interface has been removed.
-Use ModalLabels interface instead.
+The deprecated ILabels interface has been removed from the Web SDK.
+Instead, the ModalLabels interface is used.